dAtiuyy/vrelay/README.md

 ## Credits
 - [JPEXS](https://github.com/jindrapetrik/jpexs-decompiler/releases) for reverse engineering and modifying the client.
 - This project is inspired by [KRelay](https://github.com/TheKronks/KRelay), an open source proxy for production RotMG.
+- This project is a fork from the man who made it [Swrlly](https://github.com/swrlly).
+Please go and follow him, great guy with a great mind.
+I will try to update it and fix it as much as I can, [me](https://discord.gg/PAxYsK9Q7B).